meltygroup/kisee/README.md

 the IdM (identity managment).

 - Module identification is the shape binding (specific).
-- Module idserver is the core (unspecific).
+- Module shapeidp is the core (unspecific).

 The API between unspecific and specific code is a class, configured in `settings.yml`, implementing: